Policy on Non-Discrimination

 Graceland University is a member of the North Central Association and is accredited by the Higher Learning Commission, www.ncahlc.org, 800-621-7440.

-Graceland University's teacher education programs are accredited by the National Council for Accreditation of Teacher Education (NCATE), www.ncate.org.
+Graceland University's graduate and undergraduate teacher education programs are accredited by the Council for Accreditation of Teacher Preparation (CAEP), www.caepnet.org.

 The nursing programs are accredited by the Commission on Collegiate Nursing Education (CCNE), www.aacn.nche.edu, One Dupont Circle, NW, Suite 530, Washington, DC 20035, (202) 887-6791.
 The master's and doctoral degrees in nursing have full approval status with the Iowa State Board of Nursing.
 The baccalaureate degrees in nursing have full approval status with the Iowa State Board of Nursing and Missouri State Board of Nursing.